-Each integrator will have specific building design, equipment specifications, and location requirements.
-Buildings generally run east and west, are built on a level pad above ground level, have a smooth level area at the end of the building for a mechanical loader, and must be accessed by a well graveled roadway with turnaround for large tractors and trailers.
+Each integrator will have specific building design, equipment specifications and location requirements.
+Buildings generally run east and west, are built on a level pad above ground level, have a smooth level area at the end of the building for a mechanical loader and must be accessed by a well graveled roadway with turnaround for large tractors and trailers.
 Houses must be sufficiently insulated to prevent heat loss in winter and minimize heat buildup in summer.
 They must also have sufficient ventilation (natural and mechanical) for cooling the birds in summer.

 Multiple house operations are preferred so that feed and chick delivery costs and broiler transportation costs can be minimized.
-Integrators attempt to fill all broiler houses with chicks of the same age so the integrator can deliver one kind of feed, make a minimum number of deliveries or pickups, and once again minimize transportation costs.
+Integrators attempt to fill all broiler houses with chicks of the same age so the integrator can deliver one kind of feed, make a minimum number of deliveries or pickups and once again minimize transportation costs.

 Approximately two-thirds to four-fifths of a square foot of floor space per chick is required depending on the type of bird (finishing weight).
 Most buildings currently being built are 40 or more feet in width with sufficient length to give the desired broiler capacity.
-A 20,000 square foot house will handle approximately 26,400 broilers.
+Two common sizes are 66 feet by 600 feet, accommodating approximately 46,600 birds and 43 feet by 510 feet for 24,100 birds.
 It is not uncommon for an integrator to overfill a building with chicks to allow for normal mortality.
 Additionally, an integrator may place more birds per square foot in the winter months as compared to the summer months, due to bird heat production.

-The integrator will provide information on how many feeders, water founts/nipples, brooders, misters, fans, and lights will be required per building.
+The integrator will provide information on how many feeders, water founts/nipples, brooders, misters, fans and lights will be required per building.
 Specific recommendations may be made on equipment brands and types of brooders (natural gas, LP gas, electric).